Minority-Focused Text-to-Image Generation via Prompt Optimization: Method

 where ${\cal C}_{\bv} \coloneqq {\cal T}({\cal P}_{\cal S};{\bv})$.
 Afterward, the optimized text-embedding ${\cal C}_{{\bv}_t^*}$ is obtained by text-processing ${\cal P}_{\cal S}$ with the updated token-embedding of ${\cal S}$, therefore ${\cal C}_{\bv_t^*} \coloneqq {\cal T}({\cal P}_{\cal S}; {{\bv}_t^*})$.

 Note that our optimization does not affect the embeddings of the tokens w.r.t. the original prompt ${\cal P}$.
 This is inherently more advantageous for preserving semantics compared to existing methods, which alter the entire text-embedding ${\cal C}$ and thereby effectively impact all token embeddings.
 We also highlight that unlike existing learnable-token-based approaches that share the same embedding throughout inference~\citep{gal2022image, han2023highly, zafar2024iterative}, our framework allows the token embedding ${\bv}$ to change over timesteps $t$.
-This adaptive feature offers potential advantages, since the role of ${\bv}$ in maximizing ${\cal J}$ can vary with the changing nature of ${\bz}_t$ across different timesteps.
+This adaptive feature offers potential advantages, since the role of ${\bv}$ in maximizing ${\cal J}$ can vary with ${\bz}_t$ that changes over timesteps.
 This point is also implied in previous works that employ adaptive text-embeddings over time~\citep{chung2023prompt, park2024energy}.

 Intuitively, our optimization can be understood as capturing a specific concept relevant to noisy latent ${\bz}_t$ within the token $\bv_t^*$, guided by the objective function ${\cal J}$.
 Thanks to its general design that accommodates any arbitrary objective function ${\cal J}$, this framework is versatile and can be employed in various contexts beyond minority generation.
 For instance, it can be used to diversify the outputs of T2I models.
-See details in~\Tabref{tab:popt_diverse}.
+See details in~\cref{tab:applications}.